LuckyDog-Studios/LanternLighter/README.md

 2. Launch the executable to start playing

 **LINUX:**
-1. Download and launch files in LINUX folder
+1. Download the LINUX folder
 2. Run files to start playing
 ---